Definition

 Great Britain Adopts SI 2026/378 Updating Pneumoconiosis Workers’ Compensation Lump-Sum Payments

 Great Britain has increased lump-sum compensation rates for workers suffering from dust-related occupational diseases, effective April 1, 2026.
-This adjustment reflects the rising cost of industrial disease liabilities and highlights the long-term financial risks associated with historical exposure to hazardous substances like asbestos and silica.
+This adjustment reflects rising industrial disease liabilities and reinforces the financial risks associated with historical and ongoing exposure to hazardous substances like asbestos and silica.

 Switzerland Temporarily Authorises Helicovex (HearNPV) For Emergency Maize Pest Control